lufinkey/BrowserCommand/README.md

 		- Example: `[ 'browser', 'windows', 'onCreated' ]`
 	- `subscriber` [\<Function>] The function to remove from being called when the event is received

 	Unsubscribes a function from listening for a specific event from the browser extension that matches the given target.
+The client will stop listening for an event when there are no more event subscribers and the event is not specified in `options.eventSubscriptions` in the constructor.

 - #### client.queryJS(target, query, ...args)